Te12944265-AMAHA/VREP_camera_calibration/README.md

 ## Usage
 [Demo video](https://drive.google.com/file/d/1uytOtvPoK4TTkAG8JTddCYmRFIGdj-49/view?usp=sharing)
 1. Change the path variable in the scripts associate to Plane and LBR_iiwa_7_R800.
 It's where you want to save table of waypoints.
+To use pre-recorded waypoints which are enough for the calibration, change the path to the location of test-tbl.lua

 2. Run calibrate_camera.ttt.
 To adjust joint angles, use the slide bars.
 To load, record, save, or play waypoints, use the buttons.
 Make sure to save the waypoints before playing.